A history of the Chicago Cubs’ iconic Wrigley Field

 View from the upper deck at Chicago's Wrigley Field during a Cubs game

-If you’re a baseball fan, it’s quite likely that Wrigley Field is at or near the top of your list of stadiums to visit.
+If you’re a baseball fan with an appreciation of history, it’s quite likely that Wrigley Field is at or near the top of your list of stadiums to visit.

 Heck, even if you’re not a baseball fan, it’s quite likely that Wrigley Field is at or near the top of your list.
 It’s located in one of the country’s most vibrant cities, it serves as the home of one of American sports’ most popular teams and it offers one of the most gorgeous settings in baseball.

-And then there’s the history.
-Wrigley Field is one of the most historic venues in all of sports.
+And then there’s the history, as Wrigley Field is one of the most historic venues in all of sports.
 Let’s dive into the ballpark’s incredible history and why it makes the Chicago Cubs’ home such a popular place to visit.

 Why is Wrigley Field important?

 The U.S. Secretary of the Interior deemed Wrigley Field a National Historic Landmark in 2020.
 But why did they do this?
-Officially, it was because the park played a significant role in the history of Chicago and professional sports.
+Officially, it was because Wrigley Field played a significant role in the history of Chicago and professional sports.

 Many important baseball events and innovations took place within Wrigley Field (more on that below).
 Plus, it’s the oldest-standing National League park.
 In addition, it’s the only remaining ballpark connected to the now-extinct Federal League.